 In various interviews, the artist makes allusions to the way in which her work challenges notions of authenticity, authorship, ownership, as well as the relativity of value.
 This is because the decorative elements in her work often include quotations from ancient Greece.
 At the Aldrich Museum, in 2015, she paired her minimalist friezes with plaster copies of Greek and Roman statues.
 Stiler mentioned that this offered, “the opportunity for us to embrace ideas about anonymous authorship, copies and simulacra.
 The imitation of more elevated materials and the question of skill and craft, high and low.”

 In ancient cultures, such as the Assyrian and Egyptian empires, art was a state-run, religious affair.
 Up until the Renaissance, art featured very little individuality.
 It wasn’t until Michelangelo and Raphael that the artist as personality, an “Art Star,” was truly established.
-Since then, this has become the norm, as artists in the late modern period, such as Pablo Picasso and Henri Matisse, Keith Haring and Jean-Michel Basquiat solidified the artist as synonymous with a recognizably individual brand, rather than with the identity of an artisan, or commissioned craftsperson.
+Since then, this has become the norm, as modernist artists, such as Pablo Picasso and Henri Matisse, Keith Haring and Jean-Michel Basquiat solidified the artist as synonymous with a recognizably individual brand, rather than with the identity of an artisan, or commissioned craftsperson.

 It is fascinating to see a contemporary artist such as Stiler so explicitly delve back into the archaic roots of creative expression.
 The deeper into history one goes, the more evident the cross-pollination of style and form becomes, and the less authorship and cultural identity can be ascribed and ownership over an approach claimed.